dptech-corp/Uni-GBSA/README.md

 ```

 ## Usage

+The OMP_NUM_THREADS environment variable specifies the number of threads to use for parallel regions.
+If you do not set OMP_NUM_THREADS , the number of processors available is the default value

 * If you want do minimization or MD simulation for the complex.
 Just use the ``hmtpbsa-pipeline``
 ```Bash